-See sample media advisory on Page 12.

 BEFORE

 E-mail out a media advisory.

 Brief language on why this event is newsworthy and relevant.
-The media advisory should include: - 1 High profile attendees - 2 Planned activities - 3 Location of the event - 4 Time and date of the event - Language on the importance of learning about climate change and its impacts TIPS - Email the media advisory in the body of the message, to remove the step of opening an attachment. - Send the media advisory the week of the event and send it again the day before. - Follow up each email of the advisory with a personal phone call to ensure the intended recipient received the advisory and to ask if they plan on attending.
+The media advisory should include:

+- 1 High profile attendees

+- 2 Planned activities

+- 3 Location of the event

+- 4 Time and date of the event

+- 5 Language on the importance of learning about plastic pollution and its impacts

+DURING

-DURING Gather information during the event.
+Gather information during the event.

 The communications team should gather information during the event for the event's press release, to update reporters for their stories, and craft real-time social media posts.
-Some tasks include: - 1 Tallying an estimated number people in attendance. - Photographing the various activities taking place and organizing them with captions.
+Some tasks include:

+- Tallying an estimated number people in attendance. - Photographing the various activities taking place and organizing them with captions.
 Share with us on social media.
-Use #EarthDay2017 and tag us @EarthDayNetwork. - 3 Gathering quotes from VIPs in attendance.
+Use #EarthDay2018, #EndPlasticPollution, and tag us @EarthDayNetwork. - Gathering quotes from VIPS in attendance, as well as personal stories about how people were affected or inspired by your event.

-See sample press release on Page 13.

 AFTER

 Send out a press release.

 A successful press release will shape the coverage of the event and will give a full story to media outlets to republish.
 Your press release should include:

 - 1 Information on the event and organizers.

 - 2 Statistics compiled throughout the day.

 - 3 Quotes from the organizer and a couple VIPs.

 - 4 Pictures with captions.

 - 5 Video clips (optional).